 Turnarounds are powerful; opening up space to help us see more possibilities in life, to see that our initial and go-to belief may not be the only one or most appropriate.
 This helps us be more peaceful with our lives and to move beyond defending who we think we are.
 It’s when we feel we have to defend ourselves that we get into trouble, isn’t it?
 Even escalating to warfare.

-Many people continue as adults, doing back flips and bending over backwards to please others, to get ahead in life, to be loved.
+Many people continue as adults doing back flips and bending over backwards to please others, to get ahead in life, to be loved.
 It becomes automatic, subconscious, and even resistant to change.
-In many obvious and subtle ways, we learn what is deemed appropriate social behaviour and what are the milestones of a happy successful life.
+In many obvious and subtle ways, we learn what is deemed appropriate social behaviour.
+We are taught the appropriate milestones of a happy successful life.